Project Leader Award Program

 - Individualized mentorship from leaders in interdisciplinary areas of SUDs.
 Mentorship will include 1:1 guided support, Mentor-Mentee Contracts, and Individualized Development Plans.

-- Grant writing workshops, an Annual CADRE Symposium, and professional conferences.
+- Professional Development Workshops, an Annual CADRE Symposium, and Professional Conferences

 - Access to CADRE core resources, including: